qtnc/swan/docs/stdlib.md

 - Implicit construction when using {...} notation
 - Operators: [], []=, +, in

+Items in a map are indexed by their key, i.e. `map["somekey"]` returns or overwrites the value associated with "somekey".

 Methods:

 - static Map.of(sequences...): construct a Map from one or more source mappings